openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   A _cryptographically verifiable identifier_ is an identifier which is either based upon or can be resolved to cryptographic key material.
 Self-Issued OPs can prove possession of the underlying key during the OpenID message exchange with the RP.
 Future exchanges based on the same identifier serve to strongly re-authenticate the End-user.

-  This specification defines a subject identifier which is a thumbprint of the public key material.
+  This specification defines a subject syntax type which is a thumbprint of the public key material.
 The public key itself is shared within the ID Token as a _JSON Web Key_ (JWK).
 The cryptographic algorithm needs to be supported by both the Self-Issued OP and RP.

   This specification also allows for _resolvable identifiers_, which are URI which can resolve various types of authoritative data underneath an appropriate _resolution method_.
-Resolvable identifiers may be used as the subject identifier when they can be resolved to a set one or more of cryptographic keys that identify the subject.
+Resolvable identifiers may be used as the subject identifiers, or `sub` Claim of the ID Token, when they can be resolved to a set one or more of cryptographic keys that identify the subject.
 In addition to cryptographic algorithms, both the Self-Issued OP and RP need to support the resolution method.
 The resolution method is based on the URI itself, such as a "https" resolution method.
 One example of such a resolvable identifier would be a _Decentralized Identifier_ (DID), where resolution methods would typically also include the _DID Method_, e.g. "did:web".

   For compatibility with the existing JWS/JWE-based cryptography of OpenID Connect, it is assumed such resolved cryptographic identities are representable as a _JSON Web Key Set_ (JWKS).
 Each key in the set would have a cryptographic algorithm, key identifier, and associated key material.